TsMikeLiu/ZiangLiu/content/authors/admin/_index.md

     # icon: custom/tsinghua1
     summary: |
       I proposed a distributionally robust dynamic microgrid formation approach to pro-actively partion the distribution network into networked microgrids before the disasters under extreme conditions.
 The innovation of this work lies in the employment of DRO on the uncertainty of line failure probability regarding the worst-case distribution of contingencies.

+      Finish a conference paper, and accepted by PES General Meeting.
   - title: 'Advanced Power Network Analysis'
     # url: https://www.datacamp.com/courses/object-oriented-programming-with-s3-and-r6-in-r
     # certificate_url: https://www.datacamp.com